webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration.md

 - **Virtual Keeper of Time**
   - VKTM. time keeper to all client, server relationships.
 - **Archiver Process**
   - ARCn.
-Redo Log Arciver.
+Redo Log Archiver.
 Copy redo log file to storage after 'log switch' has occurred.
   - multiple ARC instances can be used for redundancy to store files in multiple locations.
   - ![arc](img/arc.PNG)